 - bank cheque

-- Electronic Funds Transfer through Point Of Sale (EFTPOS) at our international service desk
+- Electronic Funds Transfer through Point of Sale (EFTPOS) at (Student Service Centre).